pdzaffina/devops_learning_path/README.md

-These are my notes from reading the book "The DevOps Handbook" by Gene Kim, Jex Humble, Patrick Debois, & John Willis
+These are my notes from reading the books:
+* "The DevOps Handbook" by Gene Kim, Jex Humble, Patrick Debois, & John Willis
+* "The Phoenix PRoject" by Gene Kim